stephentetley/payasan/README.md

 payasan
 =======

-Payasan is an embedded DSL for music composition.
+Payasan intends to be a framework for building DSLs and models for music composition and computer aided songwriting.

 It's novel feature is round-tripping through subsets of ABC and LilyPond.

-This affords a concise input syntax and a familiar (read "musically useful") output format.
+This affords a concise input syntax and a familiar (read "musically recognizable") output format.